coredao-org/CoreDAO-Docs/docs/Node/validator/validator-election.md

 2. **Hash Power Delegation**: Bitcoin miners delegate a portion of their hash power by specifying their preferred Validators in the Bitcoin blocks they mine.
 This process integrates Bitcoin's mining power into Core's security mechanism.

 3. **Validator Selection**: Validators are selected based on the total support they receive, calculated by combining staked tokens (BTC and CORE) and delegated Bitcoin hash power.

 4. **Validator Set Formation**: A set of Validators is formed from those with the highest scores.
 This set is dynamically updated to reflect ongoing changes in stake delegations and hash power allocations.
-There are two steps involved in validator election.
+There are two steps involved in the validator election.

    1. Hybrid scores are calculated for all validators in the network with the following equation.
 The hybrid score for each validator is calculated based on the following formula: